thenativeweb/crew/README.md

     $ grunt

-Before running the test, you need to build the `thenativeweb/crew-test` image.
-It is included in this repository.
-To build it, run the following command.

-    $ grunt build

 If you're using Docker Machine, make sure to copy the crew source folder to your Docker Machine before running the tests.
 Assuming your Docker machine name is `dev` and you're in the `crew` source folder on your local machine run the following commands.

 ```bash